 The exhibition pays homage to Warhol's famous studio in New York City.
 Specifically, it showcases a collection of his iconic Polaroid portraits of celebrities and friends such as Jean-Michel Basquiat, Dolly Parton, Grace Jones and Keith Haring.
 You can also travel back in time and see photobooth strips from the 1960s and four short black-and-white films.

 Nuria's Traveller Tip

-After your visit, I suggest you go to the impressive Flatiron building, located in the same neighborhood as the museum and which was, in 1902, the first skyscraper in the city.
+After your visit, I suggest you go to the impressive Flatiron building, located in the same neighborhood as the museum and which was, in 1902, the city's first skyscraper.

-How much time do you need to visit the Fotografiska Museum in New York City?
+How much time you need to visit the Fotografiska Museum in New York City

-What is the Fotografiska Museum store in New York City?
+This is the Fotografiska Museum store in New York City

 In the store you can find for sale hundreds of posters and posters (from 22 €) with the photographs of the previous exhibitions.
 There are classic, black and white, pop art themed and vindicative images, among others, ideal for decorating your home!
 Among them, a self-portrait of Andy Warhol or snapshots of Kurt Cobain, David Bowie or Charlize Theron.

 Which one should I choose?
 It depends on your tastes, but I will tell you that the best-selling posters are those of English photographer Miles Aldridge, which always feature transgressive women.
 No wonder his success.
 Aldridge grew up surrounded by great figures such as John Lennon, The Rolling Stones and Elton John, for whom his father, illustrator Alan Aldridge, designed album covers.
-He is a natural.
+He's a true pedigree.